 Are there any other side-effects of hot flashes I should know about?

-- Decreased libido (sex drive): The intense and unpleasant heat brought on by hot flashes can make sexual intimacy off-putting; additionally, the fatigue from the persistent lack of quality sleep can mean less energy for sex.
+- Decreased libido (sex drive): The intense and unpleasant heat brought on by hot flashes can make sexual intimacy off-putting; additionally, the fatigue from lack of quality sleep can mean less energy for sex.

 - Depression: Studies have identified a clear link between depression and hot flashes: depressed women are more likely to have hot flashes, and women that have hot flashes are more likely to suffer from depression.
-A combination of sleep disturbances, hormonal fluctuations, sexuality, infertility and general aging can all lead to depression.
+A combination of sleep disturbances, hormonal fluctuations, infertility and general aging can all lead to depression.

 What can I do to deal with the side-effects of hot flashes?